psf/black/docs/contributing/the_basics.md

 Development on the latest version of Python is preferred.
 As of this writing it's 3.9.
 You can use any operating system.

-Install all development dependencies using:
+Install development dependencies inside a virtual environment of your choice, for
+example:

 ```console
 $ python3 -m venv .venv